Abhishekdanii/Arrhythmia-Detection-Using-Machine-Learning/README.md

 XGBoost

-These models were evaluated using Precision, Recall, F1-Score, Accuracy, and Cohen’s Kappa, ensuring a comprehensive assessment.
-Boosting models performed particularly well with complex ECG patterns.
+Metrics such as Precision, Recall, F1-Score, Accuracy, and Cohen’s Kappa were used to evaluate model performance comprehensively.

-🧠 Deep Learning Approaches
+🧠 Deep Learning Using 8,000+ ECG Images

-To explore advanced representation learning for ECG signals, we experimented with:
+For deep learning, we used an ECG image dataset of more than 8,000 samples, where each heartbeat is converted into a 2D image representation.
+This allows neural networks to better learn waveform morphology and subtle heartbeat variations.

 1️⃣ Convolutional Neural Networks (CNNs)

-CNNs are effective at capturing local waveform patterns and temporal structures in ECG signals.
-Our initial experiments demonstrated promising performance and reduced manual feature engineering.
+CNNs help automatically extract spatial and temporal ECG features from image-form heartbeats.

 2️⃣ Capsule Networks (CapsNet)

-We also initiated testing with CapsNet, a deep learning architecture designed to preserve spatial hierarchies between features—something very valuable in ECG morphology analysis.
-CapsNet’s ability to understand the orientation and structure of waves (P-wave, QRS complex, T-wave) makes it a strong candidate for more robust arrhythmia classification, especially in cases where subtle shape variations matter.
+CapsNet was explored for its ability to capture hierarchical relationships between ECG components like the P-wave, QRS complex, and T-wave, making it suitable for recognizing subtle arrhythmia patterns.

 🔧 Skills & Techniques Gained

-This project strengthened our expertise in:

-ECG preprocessing and noise filtering
+ECG preprocessing and denoising

-Feature engineering for biomedical signals
+Feature engineering

-Handling imbalanced medical datasets (SMOTE)
+Imbalanced data handling with SMOTE

-Model comparison and evaluation
+Model training, tuning, and evaluation

-Deep learning experimentation (CNN + CapsNet)
+Image-based deep learning (CNN + CapsNet)

+Building reproducible ML pipelines for healthcare

+👥 Team

+Developed by Team GenAI (4 members) and presented at TechnoPHILIA’25, the 8th National Level Poster & Project Competition at MIT Academy of Engineering, Alandi.

+🚧 Deep Learning Module Status

+The deep learning component (CNN & CapsNet) is currently in a working and experimental state, with ongoing improvements and evaluation.

 Building ML pipelines for healthcare applications